directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 `bitbake karo-image-minimal`

-If you get build errors simply run `bitbake` again.
+If you get build errors (eg ERROR: libpcre-native-8.44-r0 do_fetch: Fetcher failure) simply run `bitbake` again.
 It may be necessary to do this two or three times before you get a clean build.

 Notice that Yocto configuration files can either be modified from the container using the `nano` editor or from the host using your preferred editor.